Tiny ‘Wallaby-Sized’ Dinosaur Discovered In Australia

 Furthermore, Galleonosaurus is the first ornithopod to emerge from the Gippsland region in 16 years — and the oldest one, to boot.
 Before its finding, the only other ornithopod species uncovered in this area was Qantassaurus intrepidus, a two-legged 6-foot-long plant-eating dinosaur that lived about 115 million years ago.

-Herne argues that the two Gippsland species likely coexisted, since paleontologists believe that they “fed on different plant types.”
+Herne argues that the two Gippsland species likely coexisted since paleontologists believe that they “fed on different plant types.”